 Types Of Coconut Oil

-It has two types of coconut oil: refined and unrefined, and each has its advantages and disadvantages.
+While coconuts have a diverse range of species, coconut oil only has two types : refined and unrefined.
+And each has its advantages and disadvantages.

 Refined Coconut Oil